PAMunb/svfa/modules/securibench/src/docs-metrics/jsvfa/jsvfa-metrics-v0.6.1.md

 - [iv] Missing Context: The logic for handling context is not entirely flawless, resulting in certain edge cases that lead to bugs such as:
   [a] Nested structures as HashMap, LinkedList, and others, [b] Loop statement as "for" or "while",
-  [c] Parameters passed in the constructor,
+  [c] Parameters passed in the constructor.
-- [v] Reflection: The actual implementation does not handle reflection feature.
+- [v] Reflection: The actual implementation does not handle reflection feature,
-- [vi] Global variables references: .
+- [vi] Global variables references: There are edges cases not mapped about how to handle the "definition" of global variables,
-- [vii] Path for conditional: The current logic always evaluate two paths for a conditional, regardless the condition being always set as True or False
+- [vii] Path for conditional: The current logic always evaluate two paths for a conditional, regardless the condition being always set as True or Fals,
 - [viii] Sanitizer method: The actual implementation does not handle intermediary method that Sanitizer uses.